 Estimating plays a pivotal role in allowing us to complete projects on time and on budget.
-At Enable, we realise how important it is for us to provide accurate estimates, both from an internal scheduling perspective and a cost perspective for our clients.
+At Enable, we realize how important it is for us to provide accurate estimates, both from an internal scheduling perspective and a cost perspective for our clients.

 Before estimating starts